Skip to content

 A resistive touchscreen has a plastic screen overlay that requires pressure to activate.
 Resistive touchscreens have more of a ‘pressing’ or ‘tapping’ feel.
 Today, resistive touchscreens are less common in day-to-day life, but a lot of ATMs still use resistive touchscreens.

-• You can use a TAP Controller even if you’re still wearing protective gloves when operating your kiln.
+• You can use a TAP II Controller even if you’re still wearing protective gloves when operating your kiln.

 • Inputs on a resistive touchscreen aren’t as affected by debris.
 (Note – You should regularly clean your TAP Controller’s screen, but it is designed as a piece of work equipment that can withstand studio or workspace environments).

-However, even with a resistive touchscreen, TAP Controllers are snappy, responsive, with a vibrant display (unlike many ATMs).
+However, even with a resistive touchscreen, TAP II Controllers are snappy, responsive, with a vibrant display (unlike many ATMs).
 And, with a Premium Subscription to the TAP Kiln Control Mobile, you can fully control your kiln using the capacitive touchscreen on your phone or tablet if you want!